Best Places to Trick-or-Treat in Connecticut: Halloween 2022

 Tons of kids meander through secluded closed loops of this small neighborhood.
 Residences provide the ambiance with great Halloween lights and displays.

-You will need to find alternate parking if you want to trick-or-treat along Quinn Street in Naugatuck.
+You will need to plan out parking in advance if you want to trick-or-treat along Quinn Street in Naugatuck.
 Local homeowners are prepared to hand out around a thousand pieces of candy every year, and they still run out!

 Trick-or-Treat the Derby Neck Library—Derby